viewpit/bodywork/README.md

-# Workout project (Aurelia, .NET Core 2.0.2, Webpack 3, TypeScript, Boostrap 4, Sass and Aurelia Materialize)
+# Bodywork project

-This repository contains template for running Aurelia and ASP.NET Core 2.0 Sample Template, with Webpack 3, TypeScript, Bootstrap 4, Sass and Materialize design.
+This repository contains template for running Aurelia and ASP.NET Core 2.0.
+With Webpack 3, Babel, Bootstrap 4, Sass and (*Materialize design).

 ### Setting Up Your Machine